 This provides assistance to eligible concession card holders with dependent children to meet electricity costs.
 The rebate is calculated according to the number of dependent children on your concession card.
 More information can be found at the Dependent Child Electricity Rebate webpage.

 Each phone and internet provider has a program for people in financial difficulty.
 If yours isn’t listed below you can run an internet search on your browser using the name of your provider, such as ‘Telstra, financial hardship‘.
 This should should get you to the right place.

 Each bank has its own options for people in financial difficulty.
 If yours isn’t listed below you can run an internet search on your browser using the name of your bank, such as ‘Westpac, financial hardship‘.
 This should should get you to the right place.

 Further information on how banks can help can be found at 1b.
 How can your bank or financial advisor help when you are preparing to leave?

-If you rent a Department of Housing home and need to stay at Women’s Refuge you can put in an application for the “absentee minimum rent” of $10 per week for up to 3 months.
-Contact the Housing Authority on 1800 093 325.
+If you rent a Department of Housing home and need to stay at Women’s Refuge you can put in an application for the “absentee minimum rent” which reduces your rent to $10 per week for up to 3 months.
+Contact the Housing Authority on 1800 093 325

-NILS and Step Up Loans provide a safe and affordable alternative to high cost finance options such as payday loans or “rent to buy” plans which can promise fast cash but may end up worsening financial difficulties.
-More information can be found at the Good Shepherd Microfinance website or WA No Interest Loans website.
+The loans provide a safe and affordable alternative to high cost finance options such as payday loans or “rent to buy” plans which can promise fast cash but may end up worsening financial difficulties.
+Loans cannot be used for cash, debt consolidation or car purchases.
+Payments are made directly to your nominated supplier or retailer.
+You can find out more about FDV NILs on the Good Shepherd website.

 Other useful linksTOP